7 Best Vitamin C Serums on Amazon (2026): Ranked by Ingredients

 - Less potent for hyperpigmentation than L-ascorbic acid serums

-Ascorbyl glucoside is the most stable and gentle mainstream vitamin C derivative -- it doesn't sting, doesn't require a low pH, and doesn't oxidize quickly.
+Ascorbyl glucoside is one of the most stable and gentle mainstream vitamin C derivatives -- it is less sting-prone than low-pH L-ascorbic acid and does not oxidize as quickly.
 The trade-off is potency: it converts to active ascorbic acid in the skin at a lower efficiency rate.
-For sensitive skin that can't tolerate even mid-concentration LAA serums, this is the most affordable way to get real vitamin C benefits on Amazon without irritation risk.
+For sensitive skin that can't tolerate even mid-concentration LAA serums, this is an affordable way to add vitamin C support with a lower irritation profile.

 Best for: Very sensitive skin, anyone on a strict budget, a first vitamin C product before upgrading to LAA-based serums.